 The Basic Cold Brew Method

-- Strain the coffee: Set your fine-mesh strainer over a clean container.
-Line it with cheesecloth or a paper filter for extra clarity.
+Strain slowly: Set a fine-mesh strainer over a clean container and line it with cheesecloth or a paper filter.

 Room Temperature vs. Refrigerator Brewing